fluree/docs.flur.ee/src/content/api/downloaded-examples.md

 ### /sparql

 All queries in SPARQL syntax, regardless of type, should be issued through the `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/sparql` endpoint.
-If you do not have `fdb-group-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).

 An example of an unsigned request to `/sparql`:
 ```